Easy Decluttering Tips- How to Declutter without Overwhelm

 Step #4.
 Have a few clothes baskets.

 I love clothes baskets.
-Especially these.
+Especially these ones.

 They are so handy when gathering things that need to be put away in another room.
 As you are filling up boxes in this area and find something that belongs in another, toss it into your clothes basket.

-When your basket is full, just take a walk around your home putting things away.
+When your basket is full, take a walk around your home putting things away.
 Super simple and a great habit to have to help keep clutter from getting out of hand again.

 More Cluttering Stopping Resources: